 Prompt Involvement Helps Us Investigate Your Lawsuit

-The sooner you contact a team member after an accident, the more time we have to thoroughly investigate its cause.
+The sooner you contact a member of our team after an accident, the more time we have to investigate its cause thoroughly.
 With sufficient time, we can:

 - Investigate and photograph the accident scene